hu-dwim/hu.dwim.sdl/README.md

 users don't need to have a working c2ffi executable and the SDL dev headers installed.

-2. It generates the needed CFFI forms into a lisp file next to the spec file and continues as if it was just another lisp file written by hand.
+2. Based on the spec file it generates the CFFI forms into a lisp file (placed next to the spec file) and continues as if it was just another lisp file written by hand.
 (These lisp files could also be checked in the repo, but for now they are not.)